-MF-CIB will not only allow MFPs to screen out multiple borrowers, if policy prohibits multiple loans, but also help evaluate the applicant/borrower, while providing new/multiple loans.
+MF-CIB will not only allow MFPs to screen out multiple borrowers, if policy prohibits multiple loans but also help evaluate the applicant/borrower while providing new/multiple loans.

 The pilot credit bureau will contain data only from the 11 MFPs working in the Lahore district.
 These players comprise three Microfinance Banks (MFBs), five Micro Financial Institution (MFIs), two Rural Support Programmes and & one CFI.
-The pilot will start reporting “negative” (defaulters) list supplied by these organisations.
+The pilot will start reporting “negative” (defaulters) list supplied by these organizations.

-While, borrowers with records of prompt payment will enjoy high availability of credit, lower borrowing costs, high purchasing power and incentive to build a credit history.
+While, borrowers with records of prompt payment will enjoy the high availability of credit, lower borrowing costs, high purchasing power and incentive to build a credit history.

 Sources said in recent years, microfinance outreach in Pakistan has grown rapidly, as total number of microfinance borrowers as of December 2009 stand at 1.83 million as compared to only 330,000 in December 2003 due to an enabling policy and regulatory environment provided by the State Bank of Pakistan and the sustained commitment by the government of Pakistan.

-Nearly 45 percent of the total micro-credit outreach in the country is in urban areas and a key area in which this urban growth has been concentrated is the district of Lahore.
+Nearly 45 percent of the total micro-credit outreach in the country is in urban areas and a key area in which this urban growth has been concentrated in the district of Lahore.
 Microfinance outreach in Lahore stood at 195,501 active clients in December 2009.
 While, Faisalabad 100,497, Bahawalpur 74,587 and Karachi 103,302 active borrowers as of December 2009.
 Thus, with a national total of 1,826,045 active clients, Lahore accounted for 11 percent of the total microfinance outreach in the country in December 2009.